luisgreen/k8s-postgres-database-provisioner-controller/README.md

 # k8s-postgres-database-provisioner-controller
 This is a simple controller for dinamically provisioning a database in a postgres instance.
-Is my first contribution to the communtity so please bear with me 😊.
+Is my first contribution to the communtity so please be patient with me 😊.

 ## Documentation